mmistakes/minimal-mistakes/_drafts/fs2.md

 }
 ```

-To simulate a random error during the communication with the persistent layer, the `save` method throws an exception when a random generated number is even.
+The `save` method throws an exception when a randomly generated number is even, simulating a random error during the communication with the persistent layer.
 Then, we can use the above repository to persist a stream of actors:

 ```scala
 val savedJlActors: Stream[IO, Int] = jlActors.evalMap(ActorRepository.save)
 ```

-If we run the above stream, it's very likely that we will see the following output:
+If we run the above stream, we will likely see the following output:

 ```
 Saving actor: Actor(0,Henry,Cavill)
 java.lang.RuntimeException: Something went wrong during the communication with the persistence layer
 ```

 As we can see, the stream is interrupted by the exception.
-In the above execution it doesn't persist even the first actor.
+In the above execution, it doesn't persist even the first actor.
 So, every time an exception occurs during pulling elements from a stream, the stream execution ends.

 However, fs2 gives us many choices to handle the error.
 First, we can handle an error returning a new stream using the `handleErrorWith` method: